skit-ai/hiring/frontend-intern/README.md

 -   The interface will allow the user to download the generated audio file, along with the transcription which is a JSON file, You can decide what all metadata you want to save in this file apart from the text.

--   For the stitched audio the user will add 1500ms of silence between the Customer and the Bot and will add 750ms between Bot and Customer.
+-   For the stitched audio the interface will add 1500ms of silence between the Customer and the Bot and will add 750ms between Bot and Customer.

 #### Bonus Point
 - Snippets can be swapped.